drewreed2005/cafegato/events.md

                                 })
                             )
                         alert('You have successfully deleted the event "' + event['event_name'] + '" from the events database.');
-                        return;
+                        success = true;
                     }
                 })
-                alert("There was an error in one of the two fields you have filled in.
+                if (success == false) {alert("There was an error in one of the two fields you have filled in.
 Make sure that your event name and password both match the case used when first created.
-(You can copy-paste the event name from the data below.)")
+(You can copy-paste the event name from the data below.)")}
             })
         })
     }